 Determining which species are present and what habitats they use is an important component of any biological resources assessment.
-A number of mammals are rare, with some being formally listed as threatened or endangered.
+A number of mammals are rare, with some being formally listed as threatened or endangered, or as Fully Protected Species (in California).
 Knowing how many individuals of each species that live, forage, and/or pass through a site is needed to perform any sort of habitat management or impact assessment.
 Mammal surveys can be divided into two basic types, opportunistic observational surveys and trapping surveys.

 Most surveys for large mammals consist of walking over a site and noting if any animals are seen or if there are signs of large mammals.
 Since most large mammals are afraid of humans, they are rarely observed; however, signs of their presence or use of a site are easily detected by a trained wildlife biologist.
 Signs of large mammals typically include

 scat, tracks, and eye shine.
 The scat and tracks of large mammals are distinctive and fairly easy to identify, for a trained biologist, and are proof of a species' use of a site.
 Sometimes, scent stations, track plates, and/or remote cameras are set out to obtain evidence of particular large mammal species that are not easily detected otherwise.
 Eye shine can also be a tell-tail sign, as different species have different eye shine characteristics, such as color, but obviously must be done at night with a spotlight or powerful flashlight.